Guides

 Each rule is cited to its source, and its quality tier travels with it — Q1 (accountant-verified) or Q2 (source-cited draft).
 Pull the figures you care about (brackets, thresholds, allowances, deadlines) into your own model.
 A common pattern:

-fetch bundle → extract the figures + their tier + source link
+fetch pack → read each fact's value + tier + source link (+ review_status)

-→ store them with an "as of" date
+→ store them with the pack's version as the "as of"

 Surface the tier and the source link in your own UI where it matters — a user (or your compliance team) should be able to see whether a number is accountant-verified and where it came from.